testingisdocumenting/znai/znai-docs/documentation/snippets/external-code-snippets.md

 # Existing File

-To boost documentation maintainability you can refer text and code snippets from already existing files.
+To make maintaining documentation easier you can refer to text and code snippets in already existing files.

     :include-file: file-name.js

-Include-dash family is our custom extension to Markdown to support various scenarios.
+This `include-` syntax will appear throughout the documentation and represents a family of custom Markdown extensions that enable the inclusion of various artifacts.

 :include-file: file-name.js

 File will be looked up using following rules: